ClickHouse/ClickHouse/docs/en/faq/general/olap.md

 ---
+title: What is OLAP?
 toc_hidden: true
 toc_priority: 100
 ---

 # What Is OLAP? {#what-is-olap}

-OLAP stands for Online Analytical Processing.
+[OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) stands for Online Analytical Processing.
 It is a broad term that can be looked at from two perspectives: technical and business.
 But at the very high level, you can just read these words backward:

 Processing
 :   Some source data is processed…